yahnyshc/hockey/README.md

+To run the game:

+1) Clone the repository
+2) build the game using
+./gradlew build
+3) run the game using
+./gradlew run

 The Game implements air hockey.
 There are two mallets, and one puck.
 To win, a red or blue player have to score 7 goals.